raeslab/QMP-Microbiome-CRC-confounders/README.md

 1. Create a script, such as `scripts/qmp_analysis.R`, and load the necessary libraries.
 2. Read the filtered ASV files for each sequencing batch from the `data/processed_data/Filtered_ASVs_per_batch/` directory.
-3. Aggregate the ASV counts across samples to obtain ASV-level abundance profiles.
-4. Normalize the abundance data using appropriate methods such as rarefaction or cumulative sum scaling (CSS).
-5. Perform statistical analyses and generate plots to compare the abundance profiles across different conditions or groups of interest.
-6. Save the QMP results, normalized abundance data, and relevant visualizations in appropriate directories, such as `results/qmp_analysis/` and `results/abundance_plots/`.

 ## 6. Microbiota covariates identification